The symposium will take place in the conference centre at Croke Park.

 The conference centre at Croke Park is conveniently located close to both the city centre and Dublin airport.
 A map is available here and another one below.

-Anyone driving to the congress will be able to avail of free car-parking at Croke Park.
+Anyone driving to the symposium will be able to avail of free car-parking at Croke Park.

-The conference plenary sessions will take place in the Hogan Suite, the premier meeting spaces in Croke Park.
+The symposium plenary sessions will take place in the Hogan Suite, the premier meeting spaces in Croke Park.

-The conference venue has a business centre and also has Wi-Fi throughout.
+The symposium venue has a business centre and also has Wi-Fi throughout.

 Car parking is available to all participants in the Davin Car Park.
 Click here for a map.